CloudLabs-MOC/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

     -  Different levels of scope 1, scope 2, and scope 3 emissions.
     -  Facility

+1. Unselect the Fiscal 2023 under Filters : Reporting period on the left side to explore the data.

 1. We drill into our decomposition tree to identify where our high sources of emissions are.
 Select the **+** next to **Total emissions**, and select **Scope**.
 (Images may not match displayed data.)

 1. We can see which scope has the largest volume of emissions.
 Select the **+** next to **Scope 2**, and select **Oraganization**.